yanfali/beagleboneblack/wifiap/README.md

 WiFi Config
 -----------
-The Wifi card is TX power is deliberately throttled down to ensure it doesn't overheat.
+The Wifi card TX power is deliberately throttled down to ensure it doesn't overheat.
 It also assumes US regulatory frequencies.